evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 #### 4. GitHub Pages

 Finally.
-You sat through the excrutiating minutia of my SPA hosting experiences.
+You sat through the excruciating minutia of my SPA hosting experiences.
 We have finally arrived at the point of the article, which is that GitHub Pages is fantastic.

 It seems like the logical place to serve a SPA from, right?
 You've got free hosting.
 Deploys are a breeze.
 Free SSL.
 Plus your code is probably going to be kept on GitHub anyway!

 I had recently decided that it was time to replace my personal website, which was previously a free Wordpress site that I put zero effort into (and I eventually password protected it because I was embarrassed by it).
 My new site, which you are currently looking at, is written in Vue.js with no backend, so I could really choose any provider I wanted.
-App Engine (both Standard and Flex) were overkill and/or too expensive, `now` was also unfeasable because of the reasons I stated above.
+App Engine (both Standard and Flex) were overkill and/or too expensive, `now` was also unfeasible because of the reasons I stated above.
 So here we are.
 GitHub Pages is the chosen one.

 It is not without it's faults.
 Of course, there are a few quirks here and there that you might need to work around, but I haven't come across any blockers, and I'm sure you wouldn't either.